anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter05.md

 **must**: Requirements that are marked as _must_ are considered mandatory and must exist in the reference implementation and implemented by installer.
 The same applies to _must not_.

-**should**: Requirements that are marked as _should_ are expected to be fulfilled by the reference implementation but it is up to each installer to accept an implementation targeting this reference implementation that is not reflecting on any of those requirements.
-The same applies to _should not_.

 **may**: Requirements that are marked as _may_ are considered optional.
 The same applies to _may not_.

 <a name="5.2"></a>